sonifydata/twotone.io/how-it-works.md

 ### How can your organization benefit from using TwoTone?

-TwoTone is designed to be seamlessly integrated into the workflow of a newsroom and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
+TwoTone is designed to be seamlessly integrated into your workflow and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
 The tool is customizable to enable creators to map any data input to the desired audio output.